Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

 \paragraph{Neural Denoising and Inpainting}

 In recent years, many very powerful methods for inpainting and denoising have been proposed that rely on neural networks.
 They are, however, not a topic of our paper, since we aim at gaining structural insights into the connections between inpainting and denoising.
-This requires simple and transparent models.
-It is our hope that in the long run, our insights can also be generalized to neural approaches.
+Such results on classical approaches are still relevant in the learning era~\cite{EKV23}.
+They may serve as foundations for deep learning-based methods, and model- and learning-based approaches may be fused to obtain powerful and transparent algorithms.
+It is our hope that in the long run, our insights can also be beneficial to neural approaches.